-Jerome County's case rate is high in the moderate tier and trending upward.
-Impact on the local and regional hospital level is high.
+Jerome County's case rate is on the high end of the high risk tier and trending upward.
+Epidemiology methods are impacted as case counts surge across the district.
+Impact on the local and regional hospital level is critical, which carries the most weight.
 SCPHD is monitoring one outbreak in a long term care facility and a cluster in a local school.
 The positivity rate is also in the high risk tier.

-Taking all major factors into account, the overall determined risk level is high.
+Taking all major factors into account, the overall determined risk level is critical.